Tun Tun Min: Personal life

-In his time off Tun Tun Min enjoys Sepak takraw, volleyball and amateur football.
+Tun Tun Min is an ethnic Mon and Muslim.
+In his time off he enjoys Sepak takraw, volleyball and amateur football.
 When he was young he selected for the Kyaikmaraw Township Football Team.
 When he is not playing sports he likes listening to music and watching films.
 As of 2015, Tun Tun Min and his wife Farana reside in Yangon.